keensoft/alf-21940-repo/README.md

-Alfresco Patch to
+Alfresco Patch to Solr6 multiple locale available search
 ================================================

 Described at issue ![ALF-21940](https://issues.alfresco.com/jira/browse/ALF-21940?jql=project%20%3D%20ALF)

-Alfresco when store a new document save a property called `sys:locale`, this property is based in the language of the browser.
-When another user with the browser in a different language go search the document by the name can not found it, because the `locale` value is different.
+Alfresco when store a new document save a property called `sys:locale`, this property is based in the browser selected language.
+When another user with the browser in a different language go search for the document by the name can not found it, because the `locale` value is different.
+This problem is only detected in Solr6.

 This patch, remove the parameter locale in Solr6 http requests.